-As of December 31, 2002, the Operating Partnership had an agreement for a \$605.0 million unsecured revolving credit facility (the "Unsecured Line of Credit") maturing in March 2003.
-Outstanding balances under the Unsecured Line of Credit currently bear interest at a floating rate based on an increase over Eurodollar from 105 to 170 basis points or an increase over the lender's prime rate from zero to 75 basis points, depending upon the Operating Partnership's applicable leverage ratio.
+As of December 31, 2002, the Company had an agreement for a \$605.0 million unsecured revolving credit facility (the "Unsecured Line of Credit") maturing in March 2003.
+Outstanding balances under the Unsecured Line of Credit currently bear interest at a floating rate based on an increase over Eurodollar from 105 to 170 basis points or an increase over the lender's prime rate from zero to 75 basis points, depending upon the Company's applicable leverage ratio.
 The Unsecured Line of Credit requires payments of interest only.

-The Operating Partnership had an outstanding balance on the Unsecured Line of Credit of \$173.9 million at December 31, 2002 of which approximately \$146.9 million is collateralized by the Operating Partnership's 875 Third Avenue property and is included in Mortgage Notes Payable.
+The Company had an outstanding balance on the Unsecured Line of Credit of \$173.9 million at December 31, 2002 of which approximately \$146.9 million is collateralized by the Company's 875 Third Avenue property and is included in Mortgage Notes Payable.
 There was no outstanding balance at December 31, 2001.
 The weighted-average balance outstanding was approximately \$15.2 million and \$11.3 million during the year ended December 31, 2002 and 2001, respectively.
 The weighted-average interest rate on amounts outstanding was approximately 3.03% and 5.49% during the year ended December 31, 2002 and 2001, respectively.

-The terms of the Unsecured Line of Credit require that the Operating Partnership maintain a number of customary financial and other covenants on an ongoing basis, including: (1) an unsecured loan-to-value ratio against our total borrowing base not to exceed 60%, unless our leverage ratio exceeds 60%, in which case it is not to exceed 55%, (2) a secured debt leverage ratio not to exceed 55%, (3) a debt service coverage ratio of 1.40 for our borrowing base, (4) a fixed charge ratio of 1.30 and a debt service coverage ratio of 1.50, (5) a leverage ratio not to exceed 60%, however for five consecutive quarters (not including the two quarters prior to expiration) the leverage ratio can go to 65% (6) limitations on additional indebtedness and stockholder distributions, and (7) a minimum net worth requirement.
-As of December 31, 2002, the Operating Partnership was in compliance with each of these financial and other covenant requirements.
+The terms of the Unsecured Line of Credit require that the Company maintain a number of customary financial and other covenants on an ongoing basis including among other things, (1) unsecured loan-to-value ratio against total borrowing base not to exceed 55%, unless the Company's leverage ratio exceeds 60%, in which case it is not to exceed 50%, (2) a secured debt leverage ratio not to exceed 55%, (3) debt service coverage ratio of 1.40 for the Company's borrowing base, or 1.50 if the Company's leverage ratio equals or exceeds 60%, a fixed charge ratio of 1.30, and a debt service coverage ratio of 1.50 (4) a leverage ratio not to exceed 60%, however for five consecutive quarters (not including the two quarters prior to expiration) leverage can go to 65% (5) limitations on additional indebtedness and stockholder distributions, and (6) a minimum net worth requirement.
+At December 31, 2002, the Company was in compliance with each of these financial and other covenant requirements.